Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India

 {}\textbf{Step k $\big(\boldsymbol{k \in \{1,\hdots,|I|+1\}\big)}$:} Assuming such an individual exists, choose the highest $\sigma$-score individual whom we denote as $i_k \in I \setminus I_{k-1} $ such that $I_{k-1}\cup \{i_k\} \in \cala(q,I)$ and let $I_k= I_{k-1}\cup \{i_k\}$.
 If no such individual exists, then end the process by setting $\boldsymbol{G(q,I;\sigma)}=I_{k-1}$. \end{quote} We refer to the outcome set $G(q,I;\sigma)$ of this procedure as \textbf{the greedily assignable subset in $\boldsymbol{\cala(q,I)}$ under $\boldsymbol{\sigma}$}.

-While the greedily assignable subset is uniquely defined, there can be multiple matchings that assign the same set of individuals to different category -- trait/nil-trait pairs.
-We refer to any matching $\mu \in \calm(q,I)$ such that
+While the greedily assignable subset is uniquely defined, there can be multiple matchings that assign the same set of individuals to different categories.
+We refer to any matching $\mu \in \bbm(q,I)$ such that

-as \textbf{a greedy matching in $\boldsymbol{\calm(q,I)}$ under $\boldsymbol{\sigma}$}.
-The following important property of the greedy assignable subset is key in proving Theorem \ref{thm-mOA} .
+as \textbf{a greedy matching in $\boldsymbol{\bbm(q,I)}$ under $\boldsymbol{\sigma}$}.
+The following important property of the greedy assignable subset is critical in proving Theorem \ref{thm-mOA}.